Thucydides Trap: Influence

 The term and arguments surrounding it have had influence in international media (including Chinese state media) and among American and Chinese politicians.

-A case study of the term by Alan Greeley Misenheimer published by the Institute for National Strategic Studies, the military research arm of the National Defense University, stated that it "has received global attention since entering the international relations lexicon".
+After Allison revived the term in the early 2010s, only Chinese scholars pointed out that it had first been used by Wouk -- e.g., Executive Dean of the Chongyang Institute for Financial Studies at Renmin University of China Wang Wen connected the two usages in a 2016 article called "'Internal strength competition' will become the key to Sino-US competition:"In the 1980s, American writer Herman Wouk warned of the disastrous consequences of the Cold War between the US and the Soviet Union using the "Thucydides Trap" analogy.
+On August 22, 2012, Harvard University Professor Graham Allison, in the Financial Times, revived the historical metaphor of the "Thucydides Trap," reigniting anxieties among Western academics, particularly American researchers, about American decline and concerns about China's rise.A case study of the term by Alan Greeley Misenheimer published by the Institute for National Strategic Studies, the military research arm of the National Defense University, stated that it "has received global attention since entering the international relations lexicon".
 Foreign policy scholars Hal Brands and Michael Beckley have stated that the Thucydides Trap has "become canonical", a "truism now invoked, ad nauseam, in explaining U.S.–China rivalry".
-Furthermore, BBC diplomatic correspondent Jonathan Marcus has quipped that Graham Allison's book expanding on the Thucydides trap, Destined For War, "has become required reading for many policymakers, academics and journalists".
+Furthermore, BBC diplomatic correspondent Jonathan Marcus has quipped that Allison's book expanding on the Thucydides Trap, Destined For War, "has become required reading for many policymakers, academics and journalists".